Towards a less spherical cow: Species differences dilute the stabilizing effect of higher-order interactions: Results

-To characterize the behavior during Monte Carlo simulations, we do not consider directly the amplitude of the oscillations in $x_i$ since they could be misleading due to the stochastic nature of the simulations.
-Instead, we take advantage of the fact that the densities of the species can be interpreted as a point that follows a trajectory on the 2-simplex.
-The simplex represents the $g-1$ space of possible ecological states, where each vertex corresponds to a single-species population.
-As time evolves, the area encircled by the densities’ trajectories on the simplex characterizes the macroscopic state of the system \cite{calleja-solanas_structured_2022}.
-When the system reaches a fixed point, its trajectory in the simplex occupies a small area.
-In contrast, neutral circles will cover a large portion of the total area.
+Finally, to characterize the stability of the system during Monte Carlo simulations, we do not consider directly the amplitude of the oscillations in $x_i(t)$.
+Due to the stochastic nature of the simulations, it could be difficult to disentangle stochastic noise from limit cycle oscillations, possibly leading to misleading results.
+Instead, we take advantage of the fact that species densities can be interpreted as a point tracing a trajectory within a $g-1$ simplex covering the space of possible ecological states, where each vertex corresponds to a single-species population.
+As time evolves, the area encircled by the densities’ trajectories on the simplex can be used to characterize the macroscopic state of the system \cite{calleja-solanas_structured_2022} (see Section~S.1 of the Supplementary Information for details).
+The trajectory occupies a small area when the system fluctuates with low amplitude around a certain point.
+In contrast, larger oscillations cover a wider area in the simplex.